Board supervision of executive management

 - Group Regulatory Risk Report

 - Financial Risk Management Update

-- Own Risk and Solvency Assessment
+- Own Risk and Solvency Assessment Report

 Swiss Re’s Risk Management function provides regular risk reports to the Board of Directors, which are discussed in depth by the Finance and Risk Committee.
 These reports cover Swiss Re’s compliance with the Group’s risk tolerance criteria, major changes in risk and capital adequacy measures and a description of the Group’s main risk issues, including related risk management actions.
-The Finance and Risk Committee regularly reports to the full Board of Directors.
+The Finance and Risk Committee regularly reports to the entire Board of Directors.